xRiskLab/xrisklab-website/README.md

 # xRiskLab Website

-The official website for xRiskLab - Advanced Machine Learning Solutions for Risk Assessment and Credit Scoring.
+The official website for xRiskLab - Advanced Machine Learning Solutions for Risk Management and Credit Scoring.

 ## About